HaploidJS/haploidjs.github.io/docs/advanced/cdn-escape.md

 </script>
 ```

-For webpack, [publicPath on the fly](https://webpack.js.org/guides/public-path/#on-the-fly) can be used to replace the UMD modules to be dynamically downloaded and the ESM built by vite Since all modules are relative paths, you only need to switch the address of the entry module.
+For webpack, [publicPath on the fly](https://webpack.js.org/guides/public-path/#on-the-fly) can be used to replace the UMD modules to be dynamically downloaded.
+For ESM built by vite, since all modules are relative paths, you only need to modify the address of the entry module.

-Haploid.js provides support for CDN scheduling under the micro-frontend, just need to declare the `urlRewrite()` option for the sub-application:
+Haploid.js provides supporting for CDN scheduling under the micro-frontend, just need to declare the `urlRewrite()` option for the sub-application:

 ```ts{6}
 container.registerApp({